 Contact the provider(s) to verify which courses they currently offer.
 Tip: Search the Internet using "Washington state insurance continuing education" and use our list to verify the provider in your search results is approved to offer CE courses in Washington state.

-You can also check our list of CE providers with online courses.
+You can also check our list of CE providers with online courses (PDF, 91KB).

 CE compliance tips

 - You may take any approved insurance continuing education course.

 - You don't have to take courses with subject matter that matches the lines of authority on your license.